 - Attend the West Coast Giant Pumpkin Regatta and Festival.
-Watch costumed paddlers climb into actual giant pumpkins and race across the Lake of the Commons in Tualatin and try your hand at pumpkin bowling or golf.
-October 22, 2023.
+Watch costumed paddlers climb into actual giant pumpkins and race across the Lake of the Commons in Tualatin, visit the vendors, and try your hand at pumpkin bowling or golf.
+October 20, 2024.

 - Shop Consignment.
 Head to a shop like PDX Parent Reader Favorites winner Beanstalk Children’s Resale to purchase a new-to-you costume for less.

 - Decorate Your Home.
-Find spooky decorations at The Lippman Co., or check out The Oddities & Curiosities Expo at the Oregon Convention Center on Friday and Saturday, October 21-22.
+Find spooky decorations at The Lippman Co., or check out The Oddities & Curiosities Expo at the Oregon Convention Center, October 5-6.
 If you’re feeling crafty, take a class from the pros at Davis Graveyard; you’ll leave with custom tombstones you couldn’t buy in a shop.

 - Bake with Pumpkin.
 It’s time to fill your home with the scent of pumpkin bread, pumpkin cookies, and Harry Potter-inspired pumpkin pasties.
 (Or just grab the best pumpkin whoopie pies in town from Baker & Spice.)